National Bank of New Zealand: History

 Lloyds Bank acquired a small interest in The National Bank in 1919.
 There was a steady substantial drain of New Zealand shareholdings to the National Bank of New Zealand overseas share register throughout the 1950s and early 1960s This situation continued until 1966, when Lloyds Bank purchased The National Bank outright.
 In 1967 National Bank and the Bank of New Zealand established joint data processing services operated by Databank Systems.
 The other trading banks joined the now proven computer system and ownership of Databank the following year.

 The bank tentatively dipped a toe into foreign waters in 1969 when it established a branch in Rarotonga, Cook Islands.
-This foray ended in 1986 when it sold its banking license in Rarotonga to European Pacific Banking Company.
+This foray ended in 1986 when it sold its banking licence in Rarotonga to European Pacific Banking Company.

 The head office was moved from London to Wellington in 1978 and the Black Horse became its emblem.
 The Black Horse logo dates back to 1677 London when Humphrey Stockes adopted it as the sign for his shop.
 Stokes was a goldsmith and 'keeper of the running cashes', a banker.
 When Lloyds Bank took over his site in 1884 it kept the horse as its symbol.

 The National Bank acquired Southpac Investment Management in 1983.
 Five years later it bought The Rural Bank, the former New Zealand Government owned bank, from Fletcher Challenge.
 It continued consolidating banking in NZ by purchasing Countrywide Banking Corporation from Bank of Scotland in 1998.

 In December 2003, the Australia & New Zealand Banking Group purchased the National Bank.
 Included in the sale was the right to continue to use the Black Horse logo for seven years.